jellees/nns-blender-plugin/README.md

 You can preview your material by switching to lookdev mode or rendered mode.
 This feature aids you in crafting your material but it is not a 100% accurate rendering of what it will look like on the ds.
 Be sure to have a vertex color layer named "Col" when using vertex colored materials, otherwise your material will be black.

+## Exporting bones and animation

+You can export your rigged model and the current active animation by enabling "export .ica" in the export window.
+You can influence the size-quality ratio by changing the tolerance and frame step mode.
+Be sure to set the node compression to none, otherwise no bones will be exported.

+Please keep these points in mind when making a rig and animation:
+* Make sure that each vertex is only part of one vertex group.
+* Do not use extreme transforms on your mesh or armature (Like using a scale of 0.00002 for example).
+Apply them if needed.
+* The length of the animation is set by the playback length of the scene.

 ## Exporting texture animation

 You can export texture animation by animating the SRT values in the material and then enabling .ita for export.